 Sweet and sour fish was once a popular street food in Malaysia at the hawker stores at a reasonable price.
-Subsequently, the larger restaurant took the opportunity to make a few twists, using better quality fish to transform it into a restaurant-style presentation with proper garnishing.
+Subsequently, the Chinese restaurants took the opportunity to make a few twists, using better quality fish to transform it into a restaurant-style presentation with proper garnishing.

-In this article, I will explain how to prepare the Malaysian Chinese style sweet and sour fish.
-It is different from other variants as the plum sauce is one of the primary ingredients, although tomato ketchup is also important.
+This article will explain how to prepare the Malaysian Chinese style sweet and sour fish.
+It is different from other variants as the plum sauce is one of the primary ingredients, although tomato ketchup is also essential.
 Lastly, lemon juice is added to give it a refreshing aroma and flavor.

-Here are some key points to prepare the sweet and sour fish.
+Here are some key points to preparing sweet and sour fish.
 I suggest you take a moment to read through before jumping to the sweet and sour fish recipe below.

-1. Use fish which is suitable for deep-frying
+1. Use fish that is suitable for deep-frying

 I use pomfret in this recipe, which has relatively firm flesh.
-Although the fishmonger has removed the gill and gutted the fish, there are still many scales, and it is pretty dirty.
+Although the fishmonger has removed the gill and gutted the fish, there are still many scales, which is pretty dirty.
 Therefore, I still have to scale the fish with the knife, especially those underneath the fins.

 I also remove the pectoral fin and leave the dorsal and anal skin intact for presentation.

 Note: Chinese usually like to cook the whole fish.
-However, you can substitute it with a fish fillet of your choice.
+However, you can substitute it with any white fish fillets of your choice.
 I did serve sweet and sour fish fillets when I worked in the restaurant.

 2. The best way to remove the fishy odor of fish

 Fresh fishes do not have much odor.
-However, it is not always possible to get fresh fish, and I prefer to reserve fresh fish for steaming and fry most of the frozen fish.
+However, it is not always possible to get fresh fish, and I prefer to reserve fresh fish for steaming and frying most frozen fish.

 If the fish has some unwanted/fishy smell, you can remove it by :